chamoji/chamoji.github.io/_posts/2015-02-09-Options-Algorithm.markdown

 * Ways to retrieve the main ship's coordinates and store it.
 * Ways to update the Options coordinates based on some rule.
 * Only updates the positions when the player inputs a movement command.
-* Follows the leader's path exactly but with some delay for each additional follower
+* Follows the leader's path exactly but with some delay for each additional follower.

 # Attempt 1: Distance-Based Approach #
 Observe the following code which is executed during a movement